UI-Research/python-at-urban/site/content/installation.md

 We recommend installing Python directly from the official website at [python.org](https://www.python.org/downloads/).
 Reach out to helpdesk@urban.org for the administrative permissions needed to do this.

+If you are setting up a new computer to use Python at Urban, we recommend asking Helpdesk to install up the following at the same time:
+- Python
+- Visual Studio Code
+- Quarto Command Line Interface (if you plan to use Quarto; install from [here]((https://quarto.org/docs/get-started/)))

-When you install Python, make sure to check the box that says "Add Python to PATH".
+When installing Python, make sure to check the box that says "Add Python to PATH".
 This will allow you to run Python from the command line.

----
-**NOTE**

-We now recommend **against** using Anaconda due to its terms of service.
----

 To confirm Python and `pip` (a package management tool) are both installed correctly, open a command prompt or terminal and run the following in the command line:
 `python --version` and `pip --version`.

+**Note**: We do **NOT** recommend using Anaconda due to its terms of service.
+Please refer to [Anaconda's official guidance](https://www.anaconda.com/blog/update-on-anacondas-terms-of-service-for-academia-and-research) if you have specific questions about acceptable use cases.

+---

 ## Choosing a Code Editor